Dealing with mixed feelings and depression after an abortion

-The decision to terminate a pregnancy is never easy, and can often give rise to mixed emotions.
-So how do you deal with the prospect of having an abortion?
+The decision to terminate a pregnancy is never easy, and you don’t necessarily know how you’re going to feel afterwards.
+So how do you deal with the prospect of negative emotions and depression after abortion?

 No one can predict how you’re going to feel after an abortion.
-While the majority of women say they feel relieved after terminating a pregnancy, it’s also possible you might feel sad, guilty or confused.
-These are very common feelings – not because abortion is wrong, but because having an abortion can sometimes be a difficult decision to make.
+While the majority of women report feeling relief after terminating a pregnancy, it’s also possible you might feel sad, guilty or confused.
+Having mixed feelings about abortion isn’t unusual – not because abortion is wrong, but because having an abortion can sometimes be a difficult decision to make.

 Preparing for an abortion